Pulakhaldar/HPSC-2025/README.md

 # HPSC-2025
-This is my HPSC Git Repository
+This is my HPSC Course Git Repository
+Author-Pulak Haldar